TIBCOSoftware/snappydata/README.md

 # Note: Currently, we do not encrypt the keys.
 $ export APP_PROPS="consumerKey=<consumerKey>,consumerSecret=<consumerSecret>,accessToken=<accessToken>,accessTokenSecret=<accessTokenSecret>"

-# submit the TwitterPopularTagsJob that declares a stream table, creates and populates a topk -structure, registers CQ on it and stores the result in a snappy store table
+# submit the TwitterPopularTagsJob Lead node on port 8090 that declares a stream table, creates and populates a topk -structure, registers CQ on it and stores the result in a snappy store table
 # This job runs streaming for two minutes.
-$ /bin/snappy-job.sh submit --lead hostNameOfLead:8090 --app-name TwitterPopularTagsJob --class io.snappydata.examples.TwitterPopularTagsJob --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar --stream
+$ /bin/snappy-job.sh submit --lead localhost:8090 --app-name TwitterPopularTagsJob --class io.snappydata.examples.TwitterPopularTagsJob --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar --stream

 ```
 The output of the job can be found in `TwitterPopularTagsJob_timestamp.out` in the lead directory which by default is `SNAPPY_HOME/work/localhost-lead-*/`.